Ceiling Fan Running Slowly? Speed It Up In 6 Steps

 A faulty capacitor can cause your fan to spin slowly or stop spinning

-This little component is what powers your motor, and allows for the fast revolutions which generate the air currents you love.
+The capacitor is what powers your motor and allows for the fast revolutions that generate the air currents you love.

-It goes without saying that, being such an important part of your ceiling fan, any malfunction in it can be catastrophic, and tricky to diagnose.
+Being such an important part of your ceiling fan, any malfunction in the capacitor can be catastrophic and tricky to diagnose.

-Depending on the severity of the damage to this component, your ceiling fan might not even spin at all, but if it’s only partial, it could be functioning at very low speeds.
+In my experience, depending on the severity of the damage to the capacitor, your ceiling fan might not even spin at all.
+However, if the damage is only partial, it may still function at very low speeds.

-Solution: You’ll have to replace the part.
-To do so, please follow these steps:
+Solution: You’ll have to replace the capacitor in case of failure.
+To replace the capacitor, please follow the steps below.

-1. Expose your appliance’s capacitor, and all its other internal components
+1. Expose your ceiling fan’s capacitor and all its other internal components.

-The complete process is a little more complex, but this gives you a general idea.
-If you’re a visual person like me and want a detailed walkthrough you can follow along step by step, there are tons of online videos you can check out.
+The complete process is a little more complex, but the above steps should give you a general idea.
+If you’re a visual person like me and want a detailed walkthrough, you can follow along step by step; there are tons of online videos you can check out.

 #4 Use Lighter Blades

-Believe it or not, the weight of your blades could be playing an important role in determining your ceiling fan’s spinning speed.
+The weight of your blades can play an important role in explaining your ceiling fan running slowly.

-While your manufacturer should have installed the right-sized blades for your appliance’s adequate functioning, there’s always room for human error.
+While your manufacturer should have installed the right-sized blades for your ceiling fan model’s adequate functioning, there’s always room for human error.

-Using blades that are too heavy for your motor would not only explain your current situation, but also put your machine at risk of overheating, short-circuiting, and general malfunction.
+Using blades that are too heavy for your motor can explain your current situation and put your ceiling fan at risk of overheating, short-circuiting, and general malfunction.

 Solution: Read your user manual again carefully.
 More often than not, you’ll be able to find in there the right dimensions for the blades you should be using.

-Once you know them, you can carefully remove one of your ceiling fan’s blades, and proceed to measure and weigh them.
-Should they be the incorrect size, you’ll have to replace them.
+Once you know the measurements, you can carefully remove one of your ceiling fan blades and measure and weigh them.
+Should the blades be the incorrect size, you must replace them.

 #5 Tighten the Screws

-Your appliance is in constant motion, sometimes for hours at a time, so having some screws loosen now and then should be expected.
-If your ceiling fan is running slowly, chances are one, or more of these might need to be tightened again.
+Your ceiling fan is in constant motion, sometimes for hours at a time, so having screws loosen occasionally is to be expected.
+If your ceiling fan is running slowly, chances are one or more screws need to be tightened again.

-Loose screws could cause your blades to spin erratically, thus compromising your machine’s adequate functioning, and putting it at risk of sustaining permanent damage.
+Loose screws can cause your fan blades to spin erratically, compromising your fan’s adequate functioning and putting it at risk of sustaining permanent damage.

-Solution: Fixing this should be fairly simple, just grab a screwdriver you find comfortable, and look for any screws on your ceiling fan’s body that might need the old “righty-tighty”.
+Solution: From what I’ve seen, tightening the screws should be fairly simple.
+Grab a screwdriver you find comfortable, and look for any screws on your ceiling fan’s body that need tightening.

 #6 Clean the Bearing

-Last, but definitely not least, you must always remember to clean your bearing.
+Last but not least, you must always remember to clean your bearings.

-They might not seem overly complicated, but ceiling fans rely greatly on physics.
-The high-speed spinning that provides you with the nice air current you love, exerts a constant centrifugal force on your machine’s axis and bearing.
+Although ceiling fans don’t seem overly complicated, they rely greatly on physics.
+The high-speed spinning that provides you with the nice air current you love exerts a constant centrifugal force on your fan’s axis and bearing.

-If the latter is not properly cleaned and lubricated, your ceiling fan could start running slowly, overheat, and even catch on fire.
+If the bearing is not properly cleaned and lubricated, your ceiling fan could start running slowly, overheat, and even catch on fire.

-If none of the solutions above have worked out for you, and you suspect this to be the issue, please stop using your unit immediately, clean the bearing, and oil it generously.
+If none of the solutions above have worked out for you, and you suspect a dirty bearing is why your ceiling fan is running slowly, please stop using the appliance immediately, clean the bearing, and lubricate it generously.

 A ceiling fan that runs slowly is like a Ferrari without petrol.
-It sure looks beautiful, but, for all purposes, it is useless.
+It sure looks beautiful, but for all purposes, it’s useless.

-I know how frustrating this can be, but, luckily, as I hope you’ve learned on this piece, fixing most of the problems related to this occurrence is quite simple, and shouldn’t take a very long time.
+I know how frustrating having your ceiling fan running slowly can be.
+Luckily, as I hope you’ve learned in this piece, fixing most of the issues related to the situation is simple and shouldn’t take up too much of your time.

-More often than not, everything can be resolved by making sure to give your appliance proper maintenance regularly, and using the right-sized blades.
+More often than not, everything can be resolved by maintaining your ceiling fan regularly and using the right-sized blades.

 Enjoy the nice, lovely current!